 Going for the annual Christmassy visit to the Royal Botanic Garden Edinburgh has been a tradition for many, and this year will be no different.
 The experience transports guests into another fairy-tale-like world, sparking that magical feeling of childhood wonder to everyone who enters.
 Christmas at the Botanics is back for one more year with some festive favourites at its finest once more.

-The one-mile trail is running between November 17 and December 30, taking guests on a magical journey filled with festive cheer.
+The one-mile trail is here between November 16 and December 30, taking guests on a magical journey filled with festive cheer.
 On top of Christmas at the Botanics favourites such as the tunnel of sparkling lights, the colourful projection onto the front of Inverleith House and the captivating Christmas Cathedral, brand new light installations will be unravelled throughout.

-Along the route, visitors will also find 14 giant wicker sculptures of Christmas gifts, created by talented artist Woody Fox.
-Additionally, the Fire Garden made a glorious return to the trail this year, including 120 glowing cans of light.
-Creating a warm and cosy illusion surrounded by the brisk Edinburgh air, the fiery design is accompanied by irregularly sized lanterns.
+The Fire Garden made a glorious return to the trail this year, including over a hundred glowing cans of light and the newly-introduced Fire Dancers, inspired by the joy of Christmas memories.
+Creating a warm and cosy illusion surrounded by the brisk Edinburgh air, the fiery design is sure to leave a lasting impression.